maphisako/Nova-retail-group/README.md

 BUSINESS QUESTIONS

-Which products in pricing order including their productid, productname and unitprice are in electronics category?
+1.Which products in pricing order including their productid, productname and unitprice are in electronics category?

-How many customers are in each region?
+2.How many customers are in each region?

-Which are the 10 most recent orders?
+3.Which are the 10 most recent orders?

-Which products have a unitprice of less than R1000?
+4.Which products have a unitprice of less than R1000?

-How many feedback responses exist for each satisfaction level?
+5.How many feedback responses exist for each satisfaction level?

-What is total sales revenue for each product category?
+6.What is total sales revenue for each product category?

-Which are the 5 top customers by total purchases?
+7.Which are the 5 top customers by total purchases?

-What are the total sales by month for 2024?
+8.What are the total sales by month for 2024?

-Which channel performs better between Online and Store?
+9.Which channel performs better between Online and Store?

-What is average customer rating for each product?
+10.What is average customer rating for each product?

-which is the best selling product per category?
+11.which is the best selling product per category?

-What is customer Lifetime value?
+12.What is customer Lifetime value?

-What is profit margin percentage for each product?
+13.What is profit margin percentage for each product?

-What is comparison in sales between 2023 and 2024?
+14.What is comparison in sales between 2023 and 2024?

-Which regions rank higher by total sales?
+15.Which regions rank higher by total sales?

 TOOLS